 When it comes to deciding whether you should go for 5.8GHz, 2.4GHz, 1.2GHz or 900MHz, there is no particular hard and fast rule.
 There are advantages and disadvantages to all these channels and you should have conducted enough research to get familiarized with each of them.
 But it all boils down to your location.
 If you are located just half a mile away from your current position, your options could vary a lot.
 So, to be honest, you might have to try all of them before you actually find the one that suits you.

-5 – It takes years of practice before you get expert enough to fly to far flung areas
+5 – It takes years of practice before you can just be starting FPV quadcopters

 6 – If you are not into soldering electronic components, let go of it!

 If you are starting FPV quadcopter, you will have to do a lot of splicing, cutting, soldering and other electronics related stuff.
 In the beginning, I tried to avoid all these intricacies and wanted to get my hands on ready to fly units.
 After spending lots of money on ready to fly units and even almost ready to fly stuff, I was hit by a stroke of desperation and so I picked up a soldering iron and haven’t looked back ever since.
 It is a lot easier to build stuff rather than placing orders online or even going to the local hobby store and purchasing ready-made stuff.

 7 – RF knowledge can be really handy

 I had a solid RF background which helped me understand the way of starting FPV quadcopter.
 For instance, I was aware of the fact that why operating a transmitter without an antenna was not possible; why the orientation of the antenna was so significant and why 500mW or 5.8GHz is less effective than 200mW or 900MHz.
 Acquiring a ham radio license could be very beneficial for drone pilots.